Your options

 Non-direct programs

-• Complete one year of study toward the requirements for admission to non-direct entry programs which require previous university study and cannot be applied to directly from high school.
+• Complete the requirements for admission to non-direct entry programs requiring one year of university study and that cannot be applied to directly from high school.

 Students registering in online classes have access to computer facilities in North Battleford and Meadow Lake.